tchorczewski/dormitory-report/README.md

 1. Connects to the PostgreSQL database
 2. Creates the schema (tables + indexes) if it doesn't exist
-3. Drops and recreates tables on each run to ensure clean data
-4. Loads rooms first, then students (respecting the foreign key constraint)
+3. Loads rooms first, then students (respecting the foreign key constraint)
-5. Runs 4 reports against the database
+4. Runs 4 reports against the database
-6. Outputs results to `results/report.json` or `results/report.xml`
+5. Outputs results to `results/report.json` or `results/report.xml`

 ## Reports